home-assistant/home-assistant.io/source/_docs/troubleshooting_general.markdown

 When Home Assistant is in recovery mode, there was an issue with the configuration.

-Recovery mode loads a few minimal integrations and parts of the configuration that was used the last time when it did start.
+Recovery mode loads a minimum set of integrations to allow troubleshooting the configuration.
+Recovery mode will use the parts of the configuration that was used the last time Home Assistant started successfully.
 You can still see the user interface, the settings, and add-ons.

 ### Resolution